SbrTa/Project/Train-Scheduling/README.md

 # railway-reservation-system

-A railway reservation system where you can check train status, vailable ticket and you alse can buy ticket.
+A railway reservation system where you can check train schedule, current status, available ticket and you alse can buy ticket.